RCIC-UCI-Public/website-rcic/docs/source/account/generate-ssh-keys.rst

       :blue:`ssh-keygen -t rsa -f  key-to-hpc3 -C "panteater@uci.edu (MacBook Air)"`
       Generating public/private rsa key pair.
       Created directory '/Users/panteater/.ssh'.
-      Enter passphrase (empty for no passphrase):
-      Enter same passphrase again:
+      Enter passphrase (empty for no passphrase): :red:`Do not use empty passphrase !!!` Enter same passphrase again:
       Your identification has been saved in /Users/panteater/.ssh/key-to-hpc3 Your public key has been saved in /Users/panteater/.ssh/key-to-hpc3.pub